dfinity/portal/docs/developer-docs/backend/rust/rust-quickstart.md

 Applications for the Internet Computer blockchain start as **projects**.
 You can create new projects for the Internet Computer blockchain using the DFINITY Canister SDK.
 Because you are building this project to be deployed on the Internet Computer blockchain, this tutorial focuses on how to create, build, and deploy a Rust program by using the `dfx` parent command and its subcommands.

-To create a new project using the DFINITY Canister SDK:
+To create a new project using the IC SDK:

 1. Open a terminal shell on your local computer, if you don’t already have one open.